 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price for our class A common stock will be determined through negotiations with the underwriters and may bear no relationship to the price at which the class A common stock will trade upon completion of this offering.
-Although we have applied to have our class A common stock quoted on The NASDAQ Global Market, an active trading market for our shares may never develop or be sustained following this offering.
+The initial public offering price for our class A common stock has been determined through negotiations with the underwriters and may bear no relationship to the price at which the class A common stock will trade upon completion of this offering.
+Although our class A common stock has been approved for listing on the NASDAQ Global Market, an active trading market for our shares may never develop or be sustained following this offering.
 If an active market for our class A common stock does not develop, it may be difficult to sell shares you purchase in this offering without depressing the market price for the shares or to sell your shares at all.